 CM Registration (CMREG) - Settings - Registration Settings

-From the WordPress dashboard navigate to CM Registration Pro → Settings → Registration.
+From the WordPress dashboard navigate to the CM Registration Pro → Settings → Registration tab.

 - Allow user to enter his login - Allows Users to make a custom Login Username rather than automatically assigning one to them based on the email address they use (note: generates a Custom Field - read more).

 - Allow users to enter a publicly displayed name - Allows users to customize the name that displays beside their comments and posts rather than the default of displaying their email address (note: generates a Custom Field - read more).

 - Require to repeat email - Forces the user to repeat the email.
 This setting is useful to prevent the user from mistakenly writing the wrong address.

-Enabling this option automatically creates the field "Repeat email" in the Registration Form ( learn more about it).
+Enabling this option automatically creates the field "Repeat email" in the Registration Form.
+Learn more

 - Notify admin about new registration - Toggles whether or not the site Admin will receive notification emails for new registrations.